I may receive commissions from purchases made through links in this article. Full Disclosure

 * Denotes the most nutrient packed grains.
 Sneak these into your gluten-free diet whenever possible.

 Jennifer is a work-at-home mother of two.
-One with eczema, food allergies (gluten included), and asthma.
-One with mild eczema.
-She blogs about her family’s battles with allergies, eczema, and asthma, and reviews top 8 allergy-free recipes at It’s an Itchy Little World.
-Jennifer is the founder of The Eczema Company, which offers specialty clothing and natural skin care for children with eczema.
+One has recovered from severe eczema, food allergies (gluten included), and asthma.
+Jennifer is the founder of YoRo Naturals and The Eczema Company, which offers specialty clothing and natural skin care for children with eczema.
+She is also the co-founder of The Kind Pet.